TL;DR

 Your LCIIP Shield: The Three Pillars of Financial Protection

-If the state cannot protect your financial wellbeing, you must.
+If the state cannot protect your financial wellbeing, you should consider whether you may need to.
 This is where the three pillars of personal protection insurance come in.
 They are designed specifically to plug the gaps left by the NHS and state benefits, creating a robust shield for you and your family.

-Think of them not as an expense, but as a personal "tax" you pay to ensure that if the worst happens, your financial world doesn't collapse.
+Think of them not as an expense, but as a personal "tax" you pay to help support that if the worst happens, your financial world doesn't collapse.

 Pillar 1: Income Protection (IP)

 What it is: Often described by experts as the most important insurance you can own.
-Income Protection pays you a regular, tax-free monthly income if you are unable to work due to any illness or injury.
+Income Protection pays you a regular, potentially tax-efficient monthly income if you are unable to work due to any illness or injury.

 How it works: